 Health Insurance: All students living in SVA Housing must have their own health insurance.

 Supplies: Range between $75 - $300, depending on course selection.
-Specific supply lists will be provided with Pre-College information packet emailed to the students beginning in late April.
+Specific supply lists will be provided with Pre-College information packet emailed to the students in mid May.